"Check out this study!" Your colleague excitedly smiles as she drops a dog-eared journal on your desk.

 Asimply means that people can mistakenly believe that a conclusion is true based on its popularity or that given two options we should go with the option that is more popular.
 The problem with the consensus fallacy is obvious: the truth of any claim has nothing to do with its popularity, and major advancements in science historically happen when alternatives rise up in opposition to popular theories (such as Copernican heliocentrism challenging geocentrism).

-Popularity itself is not evidence, but though this truism is obviously reasonable in its finite applications to logic, in the messy, complex real-world of research we do often rely upon consensus for moving forward.
+Popularity itself is not evidence, but though this truism is obviously reasonable in its finite applications to logic, in the messy, complex real world of research we do often rely upon consensus for moving forward.
 For instance, many arguments used in popular media supporting the theory of anthropogenic climate change use premises like "97% of climate scientists agree that human carbon production is causing glacial melting."
 Or, in the case of learning styles, "most teachers believe in learning styles, so they must exist."
-The structure of such an argument is that if most experts agree on something, then it must be true.
+The structure of such an argument is that if most experts or practitioners agree on something, then it must be true.
 However, we wouldn't make the same argument in other settings, such as "65% of Americans believe in the supernatural, so the supernatural must exist."

 One rationale for this discrepancy is that in highly technical fields popularity amongst experts is used as a proxy for evidence when non-experts might struggle to know and weigh the evidence themselves.
 Not everyone has access to all the data points and not everyone has the training necessary to interpret the data in reasonable ways, which means that we may at times feel justified in relying on consensus among experts to guide us when the field is too esoteric (e.g., not everyone sees what goes on in a teacher's classroom) or complicated (e.g., not everyone can weigh historical temperature data points across the globe).